-Home schooled students and recruited athletes are not eligible to apply through the test-optional policy.
+Home schooled students are not eligible to apply through the test-optional policy.

 Nursing applicants may apply test optional but must achieve a composite ACT score of 21 by the end of their first semester sophomore year to be eligible to move on to the advanced nursing curriculum.